Insulin probe on deck as Congress opens drug price hearings

-WASHINGTON (AP) — A senior Republican lawmaker said Tuesday that he plans to investigate the "unacceptable" cost of insulin, as Congress opened hearings on high prescription drug prices and how government might put the brakes on a pharmaceutical industry used to setting its own terms.
+WASHINGTON (AP) — A senior Republican lawmaker said Tuesday he plans to investigate price spikes in the cost of insulin for people with diabetes as Congress opened hearings on the high cost of prescription drugs.

 "I have heard stories about people reducing their life-saving medicines, like insulin, to save money," said Senate Finance Committee Chairman Charles Grassley, R-Iowa.
-"This is unacceptable and I intend to specifically get to the bottom of the insulin price problem."
-Grassley's staff provided his statement to reporters ahead of a hearing to set the stage for the panel's work this year on drug prices.
+"This is unacceptable and I intend to specifically get to the bottom of the insulin price increase."

-Across Capitol Hill, the House Oversight and Reform Committee had its own hearing later Tuesday.
+Across Capitol Hill, the House Oversight and Reform Committee was holding its own hearings.
 Chairman Elijah Cummings, D-Md., has already announced a sweeping investigation of drug industry pricing practices, sending detailed information requests to 12 major manufacturers.

 Although Democrats want Medicare to directly negotiate prices and Republicans prefer free-market approaches, they seem united in their disdain for the industry's pricing.
 At the White House, President Donald Trump, who once accused drugmakers of "getting away with murder," has set in motion multiple regulatory actions from approving more generic drugs to a planned experiment that would use lower international prices to save money for Medicare on certain drugs.

-It all adds up to a politically perilous time for a powerful industry, although it's still unclear whether lawmakers in the end will be able to agree on a plan of action.
+It all adds up to a politically perilous time for a powerful industry used to setting its own terms.
+However, it's still unclear whether lawmakers in the end will be able to agree on a plan of action.

 The Pharmaceutical Research and Manufacturers of America points to research suggesting that price spikes of a few years ago have eased.
 Government price regulation will stifle innovation and deprive patients of timely access to innovative medications, the industry warns.